How a Co-Owner Can File and Win Based on the Absolute Right to Partition in California

 California recognizes the absolute right to partition a house that you have inherited from you parents, family members or friends.
 This right does not depend on who may live there, whether it be a sibling, aunt, uncle, friend or otherwise.
 This can occur through a will, trust, joint tenancy with right of survivorship, transfer on death deed or otherwise.
 The sooner you begin the partition process, the sooner your co-ownership troubles will end.

-Consult a Knowledgeable Partition Attorney in Los Angeles, Orange, San Diego, Riverside, Palm Springs, San Bernardino, & Silicon Valley
+Consult a Knowledgeable Partition Attorney in Los Angeles, Orange County, San Diego, Riverside, Palm Springs, San Bernardino, & Silicon Valley

 There are many ways to become a co-owner of real estate, but unless all co-owners agree to sell, there is only one remedy under the law: to force the sale of a property with a complaint for partition by sale.
 To ensure that a partition action proceeds smoothly given the unique complications in every case, co-owners should seek the advice of an experienced partition attorney in California.